carini599/dog_breed_classifier/README.md

 In Step 4, the Jupiter Notebook guides through upsetting a CNN using transfer learning of the VGG-16-Model.
 In Step 5, I set up my own CNN based on transfer learning of the Xception Model.
 Based on this model, I finally provide an algorithm, that takes in a photo and classifies it, whether it is a human, a dog, and to which breed it resembles the most.

+To make use of this classification algorithm, I finally set up a web app using flask, which takes in a custom photo and classifies it.
+You can find further information about the development of my dog classification app on my blog using the link: https://breuerei.de/classify-your-dogs-breed-or-find-your-barking-twin-my-journey-into-neural-networks/

 ## File Descriptions <a name="files"></a>